actualbudget/docs/src/pages/download.md

 # Downloads

-The simplest way to use Actual is to download the destkop application.
+The simplest way to use Actual is to download the desktop application.
 This will give you access to all of Actuals budgeting features.
 For a breakdown of what features require a server in addition to the base app see the [Installation Guide](/docs/install).

 ## Desktop Client
 |||